-Tiki-Taka is a strategy that requires soccer players to hold onto the ball and maintain its possession to wear down the opposition.
+Tiki-Taka is a strategy that requires soccer players to hold onto the ball and maintain their possession to wear down the opposition.

-This style of play has been popularized by Spanish club FC Barcelona, which employs it with great success.
+This style of play has been popularized by the Spanish club FC Barcelona, which employs it successfully.
 It’s also been adopted by some international teams, such as Germany, England, and Belgium.

 Although once seen as an overly defensive tactic, Tiki-Taka Soccer has evolved into a more creative and attacking style of play over time.